 Not only does she have to be pretty, she also needs to be rich.

-You go to the places the rich people hang out of course.
+You go to the places where rich people hang out of course.

-That is the reason why I make it a point to go to the upmarket café and pretend to be someone I’m not.
+That is the reason why I make it a point to go to an upmarket café and pretend to be someone I’m not.
 It’s all an act.

 I need to look rich in order to attract the rich.
 I need to wear a mask.

-A mask to hide who I am underneath it all.
+A mask that hides who I really am underneath.

-It’s just the game people play.
-Everyone wears mask.
+It’s just a game people play.
+Everyone wears a mask.

 You see, I’m living large on a $3000 salary.

 I’m not kidding.
 That is all I make.
-There’s no fucking way I can do any of these, the math will never add up.
+There’s no fucking way I can have any of this, the math will never add up.

-After deducting CPF contributions, insurance and allowance for my parents, I’m left with $1600.
+After deducting CPF contributions, insurance and allowances for my parents, I’m left with $1600.

-How can I possibly afford to have the things I have ?
+How can I possibly afford to have the things that I have?

 It’s all fake you see.

-The watch I’m wearing cost only $2000, a grade A knock off I got from China.
+The watch I’m wearing costs only $2000.
+A grade A knock off that I got from China.

 I don’t own that continental car.
-I rented it for a few hours every weekend just to look good.
+I rent it for a few hours every weekend just to look good.
 The car rental alone takes up a large chunk of my salary.
-I pack leftover dinner to lunch the next day to skim on a few dollars.

-I don’t belong in the right circle to know the kind of girls I want to marry.
+I don’t belong in the right circles to know the type of girls that I want to marry.
 It’s up to me to figure out how.
 In fact, I don’t even have a circle to begin with.

-Not going out to lunch and drinking sessions with my colleagues sort of made me the outcast.
+Not going out to lunch and after work drinking sessions with my colleagues, sort of made me the outcast.

 It’s ok, I don’t mind.

-I don’t mind it at all because come weekend, I will transform into another person.
+I don’t mind it at all because come the weekend, I will transform into another person.

-I will style my hair, put on my contact lens and change my wardrobe.
-I will become another man, or rather, pretend to be another man.
+I will style my hair, put on my contact lenses and change my wardrobe.
+I will become another man or rather, pretend to be another man.

-I know my patience will eventually pay off.
+I know that my patience will eventually pay off.

 And it did.

-I was taking a sip from my 2 hour old long black coffee when it started to drizzle.
-I saw a beautiful girl stop by my table as she looked at the sky.
+I was taking a sip of my 2 hour old, long black coffee when it started to drizzle.
+I saw a beautiful girl stop by the side of my table while she looked at the sky.

-She’s talk and elegant.
-Her casual shorts showed off her pair of smooth hairless legs.
+She’s tall and elegant.
+Her casual shorts showed off a pair of smooth hairless legs.
 Her thighs are not too thick but meaty enough to reveal a delicious looking thigh gap in between them.

-She had let her shoulder length hair down and when she brushed her fringe backwards, I could see her features are really nice too.
+She had let her shoulder length hair down and when she brushed her fringe backwards, I could see that her features were really nice too.
 Unlike some of the other girls who pile on thick makeup early in the morning, this one did not.

 In fact, I think she only had on some lip gloss.

-Our eyes met and we smiled at each other awkwardly but in a polite manner.
-The same way how strangers do when you are giving way to each other.
-The drizzle got heavier for a second before it went back to a light one.
+Our eyes met and we smiled at each other in an awkwardly but polite manner.
+The same as how strangers do when they are giving way to each other.

 I noticed the girl was wearing an expensive bangle and her earrings are from Chanel.
-She was also holding the latest phone and her bag looked expensive with an even more expensive looking scarf going around the handle.
+She was also holding on to the latest phone and her bag looked expensive with an even more expensive looking twilly going around the handle.

-The sneakers on her feet are limited edition and her bright laces against the white canvas is too striking to ignore.
+The sneakers on her feet were limited editions and their bright laces against the white canvas was simply too striking to ignore.

-I decided to cast my rod and see if I can pick up a catch.
+I decided to cast my line and see if I can pick up a catch.

 I got up from my seat and unlocked the car I rented.

-It may be rented but I put in the effort to make it look like I own it.
+It may be rented but I put in the effort to make it look like I owned it.
 From putting in packets of tissues, to fuel cards and umbrellas, I did it all.

-There’s even cushions and headrest, not to forget cute looking plushies.
+There are even cushions and headrests and not to forget cute looking plushies.

 A rented car can look very sterile and cold.

 I need these items to make the rental look real.
-As if I owned them.
+As if I owned the car.

-On the windscreen itself, I stuck car decals of country clubs, and a condominium in Bukit Timah.
-These are stuff I bought online or I manage to scavenge.
+On the windscreen, I stuck car decals of country clubs and a condominium at Bukit Timah.
+This is stuff I bought online or somehow managed to scavenge.

-On the rear windscreen, I put in school decals, indicating that I was from an elite school and that I remained part of the school alumni.
+On the rear windscreen, I stuck school decals, indicating that I was from an elite school and that I remained part of the school alumni.

-You can laugh at me but this is what people look at these days.
+You can laugh at me but this is what people look for these days.

-They look at the appearance, and then they judge you.
+They look at your appearance and from that they judge you.

-It doesn’t matter that I’m swimming without pants on in the sea.
-As long as the tide don’t go down, no one will know.
+It doesn’t matter that I’m swimming without pants in the sea.
+As long as the tide doesn’t go down, no one can tell the difference.

 This is my opening salvo and the next will be to reel in the catch.

-I extended my hand and the beautiful lady in front of me smile radiantly and took it.
+I extended my hand and the beautiful lady in front of me smiled radiantly and took it.

-Meredith unlocked her phone and I gave myself a miss call.
+Meredith unlocked her phone and I gave myself a missed call.

-She looked at my number and shook her phone at me with a spunky smile before walking into the rain.
+She looked at my number and shook her phone at me with a spunky smile on her face, before walking into the rain.

 She took two steps before turning back and looking at my car.